RedisGears/RedisGears/docs/functions.md

 ```

 ## Actions
 An action is a special type of operation that terminates a function.
-The two most common actions are `run()` and `register()`.
+The current supported actions are `run()` and `register()`.

 ### Run
 The **Run** action runs a function as a batch job.
-In this case, the function will be executed once and then exit once the data is exhausted by its reader.
+In this case, the function will be executed once and then exit as soon as the data is exhausted by its reader.

 Trying to run more than one function in the same execution will fail with an error.